 Yamaha reintroduced the Super Ténéré name with this model in 2010.
 It’s a name used throughout the 1990s on its 750 ‘adventure’, but no part of this 1199cc parallel twin is common to its older namesake.
 It is certainly emotive nomenclature, but north Africa’s Ténéré desert is not somewhere I’d head on this machine, as hitting the sandy tracks of northern Michigan highlighted one thing: weight.

 Yamaha certainly have the heritage to use the Saharan name, as their machinery has won the Dakar rally more than anyone else, but I just couldn’t relax in the soft rutted sand and with the panniers loaded and tank-bag on, it was tough, slow work.
-The thought of picking the thing up on my own helped me concentrate on the route ahead, to try and identify when the reasonably stable surface turned into a big child’s play pit.
-If I stayed alert I could scrub off some speed just in time.
-If not I tried not to fight with the flapping handlebars and turn the whole experience into a literal crash course in sand riding.
+The thought of picking the thing up on my own helped me concentrate on the route ahead and identify when the reasonably stable surface turned into a big child’s play pit.
+If I stayed alert I could scrub off some speed just in time and tried not to fight the flapping handlebars and turn the whole experience into a literal crash course in sand riding.

-As a machine to manhandle in a car park, or the few times it just sank on an unstable surface, I wished that it had been on a diet and wasn’t 261 kilos (before luggage), but like all motorcycles, it sheds most of that excessive weight almost as soon as it’s moving.
+As a machine to manhandle in a car park, I wished that it had been on a diet and wasn’t 261 kilos (before luggage), but it magically sheds most of that excessive weight almost as soon as it’s moving.
 The design brief, as most surely are, was to keep the weight low for easy balance, but shoving it around, you experience every kilo.

 Out on the tarmac, it is stable and supremely comfortable.
 I only did a couple of over 500-mile days, but the seat and riding ergonomics are simply perfect.
 No part of me ached even mildly as I got used to the seating position and the rubber foot-peg implants provide excellent isolation from any vibration.